Netflix’s “Insatiable” isn’t a fat-shaming show: It’s much worse

 As I mentioned at the top, there’s a hunger to see issues like body dysmorphia creatively represented onscreen.
 For example, Amy Schumer’s I Feel Pretty, which certainly had its own issues, was a minor hit earlier this year.
 I have sympathy for the creators of Insatiable; it’s difficult to mine comedy from such (there’s no other word) heavy subject matter.
 The final product, however, is about as successful as a fad diet and just as dangerous as the worst of them.

-Unlike the overweight people in the world of this show, and in the real world it barely resembles, Insatiable deserves all the shame it’s about to incur.
+Unlike the overweight people in this show, and in the real world it barely resembles, Insatiable deserves all the shame it’s about to incur.